ChrisDemSas/Machine-Learning-Projects/SEA of News/README.md

 Figure 2: Figure showing the database schema of the news summarization project.

-Then, the article content is summarized using a Large Language Model (BART) to produce a summary and finally, a ROUGE score is calculated to determine the quality of news summarization.
+Then, the article content is summarized using a Large Language Model (BART/Pegasus/T5) to produce the summary and the results put inside a PDF document.

 ## Results
+The results found that

 ## Conclusion